eaadame/Python-Projects/README.md

 ## About

-This is a Data Science Portfolio.
+This is a repository of projects that demonstrate my work in data science to date.

+## List of Projects